panzer-punk/bioserver-docker/README.md

 - `LOG_LEVEL` (optional)
 - `UID` (build arg used for correct file permissions during web development, defaults to `1000`)
 - `GID` (build arg used for correct file permissions during web development, defaults to `1000`)

+## Final Note

+This project was built through sleepless nights, confusion, trial-and-error, and persistence.<br>
+From the first successful launch to the first forks and stars, every step meant a lot.

+Special thanks to my friends and testers, [Domi-Domik](https://github.com/Domi-Domik) and ShooterTory, and to all contributors and everyone who showed interest in this project.
+And special thanks to YouTuber [siroldschool](https://www.youtube.com/siroldschool) for introducing me to this amazing game.